Developing VET Curriculum for Training Providers and Industry

 S1.

-Determine the parameters of the training strategy, addressing learner cohort needs and learning context
+Determine the parameters of the training strategy, addressing the learner cohort and learning context.

 S2.